Blog/Ultimate Guide to French Press Coffee for Businesses/French Press Coffee Setup for Offices: A Complete Guide 2026

 What about decaf or flavored coffee options?

 Setting up a French press coffee station in your office is one of the most cost-effective, sustainable, and satisfying ways to elevate your workplace coffee experience.
 By following the steps above—choosing the right equipment, sourcing fresh beans, and training your team—you can save money, reduce waste, and boost morale.
 For a deeper dive into all aspects of French press coffee for business, revisit our Ultimate Guide to French Press Coffee for Businesses.
-And if you're looking for premium coffee beans and equipment, check out Busy Bean Coffee for all-inclusive managed coffee solutions.
+And if you're looking for premium coffee beans and equipment, check out Busy Bean Coffee for all-inclusive managed coffee solutions that include consulting on setup and training.

 💡